How Do Dogs Show Love and Affection?

 This group is made up of dogs known to be happy, friendly and active.
 They include the Cocker Spaniel, Golden Retriever, Labrador Retriever and poodle.
 These dogs have a loyalty and a desire to please their incomparable master.
 The dogs in this group have an ability to feel if something is wrong with you.
 These skills make them good guide dogs and emotional support companions.
 Treat your outdoor dog to lots of outdoor games, hugs and scratches behind the ears.

 These little dogs are full of love and energy.
 When they’re not running around, the Chihuahuas, Jack Russell Terriers and Schnauzers only want one thing: to be with their favorite humans.
 They love to play… especially if there’s a squirrel around!
 These dogs show their love by being very present in the lives of their owners.
-Show your dog how much you care about him by combining physical and mental exercises.
+Show your dog how much you love him by combining physical and mental exercises.

 What About My Mutt?